StevinWilson/pombEye-Image-Classifier/README.md

 2) The program loads Tensorflow and compiles the weights file (.h5).

-3)The program asks for the filepath to the input image.
+3)The program asks for the path to the input image.
 The prompt accepts keyboard input.
-On macOS, drag the input file icon to the terminal and the filepath is pasted.
+On macOS, drag the input file icon to the terminal and the path is automatically pasted.

-It is strongly recommended to input .jpg format input images instead of .tiff .
+It is strongly recommended to use .jpg format for input images instead of .tiff .
 The program can handle color and grayscale images (Images are converted to 8-bit images prior to feeding into the model).

 The top hit for the prediction is listed on top along with a confidence score ranging between 0 and 100.